 |

 | Avoid Whole Life Insurance Policies.
-Most people who buy life
+We find that many people who buy life

-is true is usually because they asked a life insurance salesman how much and what kind
+insurance either buy too much or the wrong kind or both.
+This is often because they asked a life insurance salesman how much and what kind

 large amounts of the highest commission variety (whole life).
 For more